Due to legislation regarding the rental of motorcycles in Jordan, we are unable to offer this trip again until further notice.

 ||Please ensure you arrive in good time for our scheduled departure from Amman

-- Rental of a Motorcycle (model TBC), fully insured, prepared and maintained for your use.
+- Rental of a Motorcycle (range of models), fully insured, prepared and maintained for your use.

 - Accommodation in a range of homestays and hotels.
 These will range from simple family run Bedouin homestays to 3-4* hotels in the cities we pass through.

 - Local airport transfers

 - A professional guiding team including Marley from SRA and an English speaking local guide.